Pimavanserin Demonstrates Highly Significant Antipsychotic Efficacyand Maintenance of Motor Control in Parkinson’s Patients

 Conference Call and Webcast to Be Held Today,

-“These data represent an unprecedented advance for Parkinson’s patients
+“These data represent an unprecedented advance for Parkinson’s patientswho suffer from the psychosis frequently associated with this disease,”said

 Primary Endpoint